wpilibsuite/frc-characterization/arm-characterization/README.md

   arm hits something
 * Fast motion forward: Enable robot in autonomous mode, disable before the arm hits something
-* Fast driving backward: Enable robot in autonomous mode, disable before the arm hits something
+* Fast motion backward: Enable robot in autonomous mode, disable before the arm hits something

 Once you have run the 4 autonomous modes, the data files will be written to